PhilomenaMusili/Computer-Inventory-App/README.md

 Models and Views: Utilize Django models to represent computer data and views to interact with the data.

-User Authentication: Implement Django's built-in authentication system for secure access to the CRUD functionalities.
+User Authentication: Implement Django's built-in authentication system for secure access to the CRUD (Create)functionalities.

 ## Installation